1990–91 Pittsburgh Penguins season: Conference Finals

-Stanley Cup Finals
+Stanley Cup Final

-Pittsburgh faced the surprising Minnesota North Stars in the Stanley Cup Finals.
+Pittsburgh faced the surprising Minnesota North Stars in the Stanley Cup Final.
 While the North Stars had a 27–39–14 record during the regular season, they had been red hot in the playoffs, defeating the Presidents' Trophy winners Chicago Blackhawks, the St. Louis Blues and the defending Stanley Cup champion Edmonton Oilers to reach the Finals.
-Minnesota would continue their hot streak with a 5–4 victory in Game 1, but the Penguins tied the series in Game 2 as the series shifted from Pittsburgh to Minnesota.
-The North Stars won Game 3 with solid goaltending, but the Penguins rebounded in Game 4 to tie the series as it returned to Pittsburgh.
-Game 5 was a close, hard-fought game, with the Penguins winning 6–4 to take a 3–2 series lead, and in Game 6, Pittsburgh would defeat the North Stars 8–0 to win the series, and the first-ever Stanley Cup in club history.
+Minnesota would continue their hot streak with a 5–4 victory in game one, but the Penguins tied the series in game two as the series shifted from Pittsburgh to Minnesota.
+The North Stars won game three with solid goaltending, but the Penguins rebounded in game four to tie the series as it returned to Pittsburgh.
+Game five was a close, hard-fought game, with the Penguins winning 6–4 to take a 3–2 series lead, and in game six, Pittsburgh would defeat the North Stars 8–0 to win the series, and the first-ever Stanley Cup in club history.
 Mario Lemieux, recording 44 points in 23 games, won the Conn Smythe Trophy as playoff MVP.